epfl-ada/ada-2022-project-teamrefuge2000/README.md

 ## How sexists are movies ?

+AK proposition: (How / How much) Are movies subdued to gender diktats/stereotypes?

 ### Abstract

 "If [Marilyn Monroe] still fascinates us so much, it is because her story echoes the diktat that continues to mark out women's lives in a world controlled by the male gaze.”